Thinking of Outsourcing Social Media? 5 Questions to Help Make Up Your Mind

 - Customer Engagement.
 Responding to customer posts, queries, comments, complaints.

 If you’re confused as to whether you should be posting on Pinterest or sharing on Instagram, social media outsourcing can help.
-Their teams will know all the platforms well, and once they get to know your business they’ll be able to advise you on which ones to engage with.
+Specialist teams will know all the platforms well, and will probably have worked with other clients in your sector.
+They’ll be able to advise you on which ones to engage with.
 Many businesses try to cover everything in the hope they’ll get a return on one of them.
 This approach leaves you frazzled and overstretched.
 Take advice from the experts instead.

-3. Have You Got Any Content Marketing Materials to Share on Social Media?
+3. Have You Got Any Content Marketing Materials to Share?

 Offering valuable resources to your followers, peers and customers is a great way to get into online conversations with people.
 If you already have white papers, e-books, checklists or blogs, your social media service will make sure they’re promoted across the appropriate platforms.
 If you don’t have anything like this, your outsourcing agency will offer to write material for you.

-4. Do you Know What Your Social Media Targets Are?
+4. Do you Know What Your Targets Are?

-When social media’s something you try to squeeze into moments you’ve got nothing else to do, there’s no time for strategy.
-In order to make the most of your investment, however, you need to set some targets at the very least.
+Outsourcing social media is as much about developing a successful strategy as it is about daily engagement.
+In order to make the most of your investment you’ll need to set targets regularly.
 How many ‘shares’ of your content do you want each week?
 How many new followers?
 How many new conversations?
 Once the targets are set, your social media outsourcing agency will know how to go about making it happen.

-5. What Do You Want to Get Out of Your Social Media Investment?
+5. What Do You Want to Get Out of Your Investment?

 This question underpins the previous 4 questions really.
 If you don’t know how to answer it, it’s a conversation you should have with a social media outsourcing agency before you do anything else.
 They’ll be able to advise you on the kinds of social media models that would work well for your business.
 It could be that you use Facebook for customer queries, or LinkedIn to position your business using thought leadership pieces.
 Getting clarity keeps your input focused and productive.